edrys-labs/documentation/README.md

     --{{1}}--
 By default everyone who knows the classroom URL can join the classroom as a student.
 If you add teacher IDs, these users will also have access to the settings to make modifications.
-If you add student IDs, you restrict the access to the rooms, all other can still join the classroom, but they are not allowed anymore to make modifications.
+If you add student IDs, you restrict the access to the rooms, all others can still join the classroom, but they are not allowed anymore to make modifications.
 They will become only visitors who can only watch, but all of their messages and state changes will be blocked.

 ### Adding Modules